UM-Bridge/umbridge/clients/README.md

 client.Evaluate(input, config);
 ```

-Each time, the output of the model evaluation is an vector of vectors containing the output defined by the model.

-Models indicate whether they support further features, e.g. Jacobian actions.
+Models indicate whether they support further features, e.g. Jacobian or Hessian actions.
 The following example evaluates the Jacobian of model output zero with respect to model input zero at the same input parameter as before.
 It then applies it to the additional vector given.

 ```
 if (client.SupportsApplyJacobian()) {